jxz8072/SimpleIntervalTimer/README.md

 Here's a simple command line interval countdown timer application, which turned out to be a bit more difficult than I originally thought.
 I created this application in an attempt to self-study C++ on a mac.
-Here are some of the lessons I learned when creating this application:
+Here is an ongoing list of the lessons I learned when creating this
+application:

 + Sound is a lot more complicated to play using C++ (when compared to C# or Python).I had to download and install SDL.
 And even then, I